katjaweb/gapfinder/README.md

 - whether it gives grounded, pedagogically useful feedback
 - whether it stays aligned with the learner answer quality expected by each scenario

+The scenario file pairs each prompt with a generated learner answer, an expected quality label, and judging guidance.

 The generated artifacts are written back into `evals/` as timestamped `results_*.json` and `results_judged_*.json` files.

 ## Notes